Effects of Bullying: Why Is Bullying Bad for Kids?

 A teen or tween who is bullied will face ranging fits of emotions.
-At time they will become extremely quiet fearing even little movements and at other they will blow out their anger on whoever comes in front of them.
+At times they will become extremely quiet fearing even little movements and at others, they will blow out their anger on whoever comes in front of them.

 How to report bullying?

 Bullying has prevailed for decades now.
 Even with such strict laws imposed by the government and educational institutes with regard to bullying, a positive change does not seem to have happened.

 The number of cases reported regarding bullying has only seen a rise in the past years.
 Not just that, with the increasing availability of internet and access to social media sites, cyberbullying has added a new page to the book of bullying.

 Opening up about bullying can be difficult.
 Bullying is mostly experienced by those who do not have a lot of close friends or face some issues in the family.
 To add on to these, bullying can harm the self-esteem of a person beyond repair.

 If you are unsure of who to report to, start with the closest: